Aviation news, reviews and aircraft movements from Whitsundays, Central Queensland, Wide Bay and Fraser Coast.

 The mission at HARS is to recover, and where possible, restore to flying condition aircraft that have played a significant part in Australian aviation history.

-Among the growing collection at HARS is Lockheed L-121C Super Constellation VH-EAG, and although this particular airframe (#4176) did not flying for the flying kangaroo, was however painted in a retro Qantas Empire Airways (QEA) livery after acquired by HARS.
+Among the growing collection at Historical Aviation Restoration Society is Lockheed L-121C Super Constellation VH-EAG, and although this particular airframe (#4176) did not flying for the flying kangaroo, was however painted in a retro Qantas Empire Airways (QEA) livery after acquired by HARS.

-Upon retirement, the aircraft was mothballed at Davis Montham Air Base, or more commonly known as the "Bone Yard" in Tucson, Arizona.
+Upon retirement, the aircraft was mothballed at Davis Montham Air Base, or more commonly known as the 'Bone Yard' in Tucson, Arizona, USA.

 Ongoing restoration and testing continued for sometime followed by the application of a fresh coat of paint donated by Lockheed before eventually making the long flight to Sydney in February 1996.